 The Stevenson trail in the Cévennes

-During your vacation at our campsite in Anduze, enjoy an exceptional outdoor activity: discover the Cévennes through a hike along the Stevenson trail, and why not even with a donkey!
+During your vacation at our campsite in Anduze, enjoy an exceptional outdoor activity: discover the Cévennes through a hike on the Stevenson trail, and why not even with a donkey!
 A slow hiking experience in harmony with nature, perfectly suited to children.
-Don’t hesitate to try it out!
+A must-try!

-In addition to his account of the fabulous hike undertaken by writer Robert Louis Stevenson at the end of the 19th century, this 12-stage trail through the mountains has survived to this day.
+Of the fabulous hiking route taken by writer Robert Louis Stevenson in the late 19th century, not only does his story remain today, but also a 12-stage trail through the mountains.
 The last section, dedicated to the Cévennes, is surely the most legendary of all, and also the most beautiful.
-In the heart of the ” blue mountains “, Stevenson’s route runs from Florac to Saint-Jean-du-Gard, via Cassagnas and Saint-Étienne-Vallée-Française, and corresponds to the GR70.
+In the heart of the ” blue mountains “, the Stevenson trail runs from Florac to Saint-Jean-du-Gard, via Cassagnas and Saint-Étienne-Vallée-Française, and corresponds to the GR70.

-Our campsite is only a quarter of an hour from Stevenson’s finishing point at Saint-Jean-du-Gard.
-A 13th section has now been added to the route, as far as Alès, with just as many beautiful viewpoints.
-All in all, there are four stages of the Stevenson Trail within an hour’s radius of the campsite, offering a wide choice of itineraries for the whole family, depending on your level and the distance you wish to cover.
+Our campsite is only a quarter of an hour from Stevenson’s arrival point at Saint-Jean-du-Gard.
+A 13th section has now been added to the route, as far as Alès, with just as many beautiful views.
+In all, four stages of the Stevenson Trail are mapped out within an hour’s radius of the campsite, offering a wide choice of itineraries for the whole family, depending on your level and the distance you wish to cover.

 Rent a donkey for the Stevenson trail

 To relive Stevenson’s adventure as closely as possible, don’t hesitate to ask the Tourist Office about hiking with a donkey.
-Renting a donkey gives a whole new dimension to walking, and above all it’s a great educational activity for children, who find in the donkey a gentle companion.
-Whether you’re on your own for several days or on a short, accompanied trip, a donkey will transform your experience of the Cévennes.
+Hiring a donkey adds another dimension to walking, and above all it’s a great educational activity for children, who find in him a gentle companion.
+Whether on your own for several days or as part of a short guided tour, the donkey will transform your experience of the Cévennes.

-Following in Stevenson’s footsteps offers an unrivalled opportunity to discover the Cévennes.
-Its natural treasures, first and foremost, such as the Bougès crests, which offer a breathtaking view of the natural park at an altitude of over 1400m.
+Following in Stevenson’s footsteps is a unique way to discover the Cévennes.
+Its natural treasures, first and foremost, such as the Bougès ridges, which offer a breathtaking view of the natural park at an altitude of over 1,400m.

 Don’t hesitate to stop off and discover the local heritage: the collegiate church of Bédouès, its fully painted Saint-Saturnin chapel, and of course the superb Florac, in the very heart of the Cévennes.
-Take advantage of your visit to discover the feudal castle, the maze of narrow streets and the freshness of four rivers.
-Rivers mean swimming!
+Take advantage of your visit to discover the feudal castle, the maze of narrow streets and the freshness provided by four rivers.
+The river means swimming!
 There are several natural bathing sites in the Tarn: the official Florac lake, but also hidden treasures such as the Rocher des Fées.

 And then, of course, there’s Anduze, where our campsite is located!
-It’s known as the Gateway to the Cevennes, and its authenticity is sure to win you over.
+It’s known as the Gateway to the Cévennes, and its authenticity is sure to win you over.
 A stroll through the historic center of this pottery town is a must to admire its original monuments.
-Extend your stroll to the Parc des Cordeliers, then hop on the old-fashioned steam train to Saint-Jean-du-Gard, or take a refreshing break at the Bambouseraie en Cévennes.
+Extend your stroll to the Parc des Cordeliers, then hop on the old-fashioned steam train to Saint-Jean-du-Gard, or take a refreshing break at the Bambouseraie in the Cévennes.

 Camping at Anduze in the Cévennes

 After following Stevenson’s path through the Cévennes, return to your cocoon at our 4-star campsite in Anduze.
 The Castel Rose campsite combines a superb riverside setting with comfortable accommodation.
-Our teams take great care in providing you with fully-equipped mobile homes and traditional camping pitches.
+Our teams take great care with the fully-equipped mobile homes on offer, as well as with the traditional camping pitches.

 The campsite’s pools are a delight for the whole family, with slides, water games, lagoons and swimming pools.
-Whether you’re into sports or games, there’s something for everyone!
+Whether you prefer sports or games, there’s something for everyone!
 And there’s plenty to keep the little ones entertained and make lots of new friends at the kids’ club.

-The Castel Rose campsite in Anduze is ideally positioned for the outdoor activities on offer in the Cévennes, and in particular for hiking with a donkey along the Stevenson trail.
+The Castel Rose campsite in Anduze is ideally positioned for outdoor activities in the Cévennes, including donkey trekking along the Stevenson trail.
 Enjoy an unforgettable family activity as you discover this legendary trail in the heart of a beautiful national park.